DauQuangThanh/our-personas/spec-driven.md

 The `/personas.standardize` command then establishes comprehensive coding standards aligned with the architecture.
 These standards ensure consistent practices across frontend, backend, testing, security, performance, and DevOps.
 Every standard is measurable and enforceable, with automated checks integrated into CI/CD pipelines.

 For individual features, the workflow repeats the specify-clarify cycle to create detailed specifications.
-The `/personas.plan` command then generates implementation plans that map requirements to technical decisions—all guided by the architecture and standards established earlier.
+The `/personas.design` command then generates implementation designs that map requirements to technical decisions—all guided by the architecture and standards established earlier.
 Every technology choice has documented rationale.
-Every architectural decision traces back through the artifact chain: plan → architecture → ground rules.
+Every architectural decision traces back through the artifact chain: design → architecture → ground rules.

 Throughout this process, research agents gather critical context.
 They investigate library compatibility, performance benchmarks, and security implications.
 Organizational constraints from the ground rules seamlessly integrate into every specification and plan.